 Overall, people in therapy tend to have lower levels of anxiety and stress, decreased conflict, improved relationships and better quality of life overall.
 In order for that to happen, you must be an active participant in treatment during the sessions and integrate what was discussed into your life.

 My fee for conducting psychotherapy is $150 per session.
 I want to make psychotherapy available to as many people as possible, so I offer a sliding scale based upon income and financial need.
 Other services and treatment activities such as time spent on phone calls over 5 minutes, consultation with other professionals regarding treatment (e.g., teachers, physicians, previous treating clinicians), and the review of psychological reports and records will be charged at a prorated amount.

 When is payment due?

 Payment of fees is due at the time of your appointment.
 Acceptable forms of payment include cash, check, Venmo or credit card.

 Can I use my insurance?

-I am a participating provider in the Cigna and Empire BCBS provider networks.
-For those of you who have other health insurance, I can provide you with a monthly billing statement to submit for out-of-network reimbursement from your insurance company.
+I am a participating provider in the Empire BCBS provider network.
+For those of you who are insured by other companies, I can provide you with a monthly billing statement to submit for out-of-network reimbursement from your insurance company.
 You should contact your insurance carrier to determine your coverage for out-of-network benefits.